dart-lang/pub-dev/doc/search.md

 The base composite score sorts packages according to::

   - 50% from pub score (calculated from `pana`)
-  - 50% from usage metrics from likes and popularity
+  - 50% from usage metrics from likes and download counts

 The usage metrics use a non-linear scoring model, where the package above the N-th percentile gets N/100 points (e.g. if a package has more likes than the 90% of the